Vitamins B6 and B12 for Weight Loss

 It is a well-known fact in the medical world that vitamins are essential for normal body function.
-There are a variety of vitamins in our food with some vitamins being synthesised in our skin upon exposure to sunlight.
-The B vitamins in particular are important in a number of metabolic processes that occur within our body.
+There are a variety of vitamins in our food with some vitamins being synthesized in our skin upon exposure to sunlight.
+The B vitamins, in particular, are important in a number of metabolic processes that occur within our body.
 More recently however, there has been interest in vitamin B12 and vitamin B6 in particular, as they are now considered to play an important role in weight loss.
 We are going to cover off Vitamins B6 and B12 for Weight Loss in this article.

-Vitamin B12 is also called cobolamine as it contains the element cobalt within its structure.
+Vitamin B12 is also called cobalamine as it contains the element cobalt within its structure.
 It is a water-soluble vitamin that is essential in maintaining the function of a number of different organ systems in the body, particularly the brain and nervous system.
-In addition to this, it is essential for the synthesis of haemoglobin and patients who are deficient in vitamin B12 can be anaemic.
+In addition to this, it is essential for the synthesis of hemoglobin and patients who are deficient in vitamin B12 can be anemic.

 Vitamin B12 as a weight-loss drug